 Cleaning the feeding utensils

-Proper is crucial when feeding your 1-month-old puppy.
+Proper hygiene is crucial when feeding your 1-month-old puppy.
 Feeding utensils, such as bottles, nipples, and bowls, should be cleaned thoroughly before each use to prevent bacterial growth and potential health issues.
 Wash the utensils with warm soapy water, ensuring they are rinsed well and completely dry before use.
 In some cases, you may also choose to sterilize the feeding utensils to ensure maximum cleanliness.

 Transitioning to solid food